seankanderson/LongRunningTaskController/README.md

 .NET Standard / Core 2.0 project to manage groups of long running tasks.
 Includes a concrete implementation for RabbitMq consumers and a web API to control the pool.

-This can be used or adapted to conduct load testing on a RabbitMQ broker or cluster.
+This can be used to conduct load testing on a RabbitMQ broker cluster.

 ```

-ILongRunningTaskController Controller = new LongRunningTaskController();

-var connection = new RabbitMqConnection();
-connection.Host = "192.168.0.101";

-var queue = new RabbitMqQueue();
-queue.Name = "TestQueue01";
-queue.AutoAck = false;

-var queue2 = new RabbitMqQueue();
-queue2.Name = "TestQueue02";
-queue2.AutoAck = false;

-var defaultExchange = new RabbitMqExchange();

-var fanoutExchange = new RabbitMqExchange();
-fanoutExchange.Type = "fanout";
-fanoutExchange.Name = "amq.fanout";

-queue.BindingExchange = fanoutExchange;
-queue2.BindingExchange = fanoutExchange;

-//Publish
-var publisher = new BasicPublisherTask();
-publisher.Connection = connection;
-publisher.Queues.Add(queue);
-publisher.Queues.Add(queue2);
-publisher.ConfirmPublishedMessages = true;
-Controller.AddLongRunningTask(publisher);

-// OR ...

-//Consume
-var consumer = new BasicConsumerTask();
-consumer.Connection = connection;
-consumer.Queue = queue;

-//Add as many consumer threads as needed based on workload
-Controller.AddLongRunningTask(consumer);

-// AND ...

-Controller.StartAll();
-Controller.StopAll();
+Run the RabbitMqTaskDemo console app to create a parameters.json file.
+Alter the properties of the various objects to create a connection and publish/subscribe to messages on a RabbitMQ broker.
+An alternate payload file can be used; with the default message payload being the object-serialized version of the data in parameters.json.

+Custom parameters and payload files can be specified at the command line, making it easy to script out sophisticated message toplogies for testing.

+dotnet RabbitMqTaskDemo.dll parameters.json messageBody.json

+Features decent logging.

 ```

-The ConsumerDaemon project is a self-hosted web app demonstrating how you can remotely start, stop, and monitor consumers.
+The ConsumerDaemon project is a self-hosted web app demonstrating how you can remotely start, stop, and monitor consumers via a REST API.
+Uses the RabbitMQTaskDemo project.

 `http://localhost:56013/api/consumer/add/10/TestQueue01`